spencercarli/react-native-meteor-boilerplate/README.md

 You've got a few ways you can run the app for iOS:

 - From the `RNApp` directory run `react-native run-ios`
-- From the `RNApp` directory run `npm install` followed by `npm run ios` then start the project in Xcode
+- From the `RNApp` directory run `npm run ios` then start the project in Xcode

 ## Running on iOS Device